-(vii) Except as provided in paragraph (vi) of this sub-clause, or in clause 18 hereof, no junior worker under the age of 17 years shall be on duty in any event before 8 a.m. or later than 9 p.m. on any working day.
+(vii) Except as provided in paragraph (vi) hereof, or in clause 18 of this Determination, no junior worker under the age of 17 years shall be on duty in any event before 8 a.m. or later than 9 p.m. on any working day. working day.